storybookjs/react-native/addons/addon-contexts/README.md

 ];
 ```

+---

+### APIs

-#### `withContexts(contexts)`
+#### `withContexts(contexts) : function`

-An decorator for wrapping your stories under your predefined `contexts`.
-This means multiple contextual environments
+A decorating function for wrapping your stories under your predefined `contexts`.
+This means multiple contextual
-are supported.
-They are going to be loaded layer by layer and wraped in a descending oder (top -> down -> story).
+environments are supported.
+They are going to be loaded layer by layer and wraped in a descending oder (top -> down
+-> story).
 The `contexts` is an array of object that should has the following properties:

 ---